-Triaxial compression tests, with loading beyond the failure point into the post-failure regime, have been conducted on water-saturated specimens sampled from borehole KFM04A in Forsmark, see map in Figure 1-1.
+Triaxial compression tests, with loading beyond the failure point into the post-failure regime, have been conducted on water-saturated specimens sampled from borehole KFM02A in Forsmark, see map in Figure 1-1.
 These tests belong to one of the activities performed as part of the site investigation in the Forsmark area managed by the Swedish Nuclear Fuel and Waste Management Co (SKB).
 The tests were carried out in the material and rock mechanics laboratories at the department of Building Technology and Mechanics at the Swedish National Testing and Research Institute (SP).
-All work was carried out in accordance with the activity plan AP PF 400-04-059 (SKB internal controlling document) and was controlled by SP-QD 13.1 (SP internal quality document).
+All work was carried out in accordance with the activity plan AP PF 400-04-19 (SKB internal controlling document) and was controlled by SP-QD 13.1 (SP internal quality document).

-SKB supplied SP with rock cores and they arrived at SP in May 2004 and were tested during June 2004.
+SKB supplied SP with rock cores and they arrived at SP in June 2003 and were tested during May 2004.
 Cylindrical specimens were cut from the cores and selected based on the preliminary core logging with the strategy to primarily investigate the properties of the dominant rock type.
-The method description SKB MD 190.003, Version 1.9 (SKB internal controlling document), was followed both for the sampling and for the triaxial compression tests and the method description SKB MD 160.002, Version 1.9 (SKB internal controlling document), was followed when the density was determined.
-As to the specimen preparation, the end surfaces on the specimens were grinded in order to comply with the required shape tolerances and the specimens were then put in water and kept stored in water, for a minimum of 7 days, up to testing.
+The method description SKB MD 190.003, version 1.9 (SKB internal controlling document), was followed both for the sampling and for the triaxial compression tests, and the method description SKB MD 160.002, version 1.9 (SKB internal controlling document), was followed when the density was determined.
+As to the specimen preparation, the end surfaces on the specimens were grinded in order to comply with the required shape tolerances and the specimens were then stored in water for a minimum of 7 days, up to testing.
 This yields a water saturation, which is intended to resemble the in-situ moisture condition.
 The density was determined on each specimen and the triaxial compression tests were carried out at this moisture condition at different confining pressures.
 The specimens were photographed before and after the mechanical testing.

 Figure 1-1.
-Location of borehole KFM04A at the Forsmark site.
+Location of borehole KFM02A at the Forsmark site.

-The triaxial compression tests were carried out using radial strain as the feed back signal in order to obtain the complete response in the post-failure regime on brittle specimens as is described in the method description SKB MD 190.003, Version 1.9 (SKB internal controlling document), and in the ISRM suggested method /1/.
-The axial ε_a and radial strain ε_r together with the axial stress σ_a were recorded during the test.
-The peak value of the axial compressive stress σ_c was determined at each test.
+The triaxial compression tests were carried out using radial strain as the feed back signal in order to obtain the complete response in the post-failure regime on brittle specimens as is described in the method description SKB MD 190.003, version 1.9, and in the ISRM suggested method /1/.
+The axial $\varepsilon_a$ and radial strain $\varepsilon_r$ together with the axial stress $\sigma_a$ were recorded during the test.
 Furthermore, two elasticity parameters, Young's modulus E and the Poisson ratio v, were deduced from the tangent properties at 50% of the peak load.
 Diagrams with the volumetric and crack volumetric strain versus axial stress are reported.
-These diagrams can be used to determine crack initiation stress σ_i and the crack damage stress σ_d , cf /2, 3/.
+These diagrams can be used to determine crack initiation stress $\sigma_i$ and the crack damage stress $\sigma_d$ , cf /2, 3/.